Google L5 Coding Interview: What Actually Changes

 For the full interview preparation framework, including how to structure your practice timeline and which patterns to prioritise by company, see the FAANG coding interview preparation playbook.

-Start with the predicate search identification lesson to see how training identification triggers for a Google-weighted pattern changes how you read unfamiliar optimisation problems.
+Start with the predicate search identification lesson to see how learning to spot when a Google weighted pattern applies changes how you read unfamiliar optimisation problems.
 It's the pattern most directly tied to L5 evaluation, and it's the one that's rarely practised deliberately.

 Six months from now, you're sitting in a virtual interview room.
 The problem describes a delivery fleet with capacity constraints and a deadline.
 You don't panic.
 You recognise the monotonic predicate structure, define the search space from the constraints, and explain the invariant as you write the first line of code.
 The interviewer writes "strong L5 signal" in their notes.
 You won't find out for two weeks.
 But the reasoning was already done in the first three minutes.